KNOWLEDGE BASE Trademarks and Patents China

 A patent is another type of protected intellectual property that is also considered an important intangible business asset.
 A patent protects the owner of an invention by preventing others from making, using, selling, or importing the invention without the owner’s consent.

 What laws and regulations apply?

 The following laws and regulations govern patents in China:

 How do I apply for a patent?

-You can file a patent application directly with the State Intellectual Property Office (SIPO).
+You can file a patent application directly with the National Intellectual Property Administration (CNIPA).
 Keep in mind, nonresidents must file an application through a qualified, local agent (attorney).
 Foreign Invested Enterprises (FIE) however, can file a patent application in China without an attorney, but this is not recommended.
 Patent applications must be filed in Chinese (Mandarin).